-The study includes a math assessment and survey component in the fall of 9th grade (2009) and again in the spring of most students' 11th grade year (2012).
-Dropouts are followed with certainty and surveyed again at the same time as the rest of the sample who remain in school.
+The study included a math assessment and survey component in the fall of 9th grade (2009) and again in the spring of most students' 11th grade year (2012).
+Dropouts were followed with certainty and surveyed again at the same time as the rest of the sample who remained in school.

-A very brief follow-up data collection is planned for the spring of students' expected graduation year, 2013, to record students' postsecondary options and plans.
+A brief follow-up data collection occurred in the spring of students' expected graduation year, 2013, to record students' postsecondary options and plans.

-Subsequent data collections are planned to occur two years after the expected graduation year (in 2016) to learn about students' postsecondary experiences, and again in 2021 to learn about participants' choices, decisions, attainment, and experiences in adulthood.
+A subsequent data collection occurred three years after the expected graduation year (in 2016) to learn about students' postsecondary experiences, and another is tentatively planned to occur in 2025 to learn about participants' choices, decisions, attainment, and experiences in adulthood.

-The HSLS population consists of all ninth-graders across the U.S. enrolled in regular public, Catholic, and other private schools that include 9th and 11th grades.
+The HSLS population consisted of all ninth-graders across the U.S. enrolled in regular public, Catholic, and other private schools that included 9th and 11th grades.

-Students are randomly selected from sampled high schools to participate in HSLS:09.
-These students' parents and math and science teachers are invited to complete surveys, as are the school administrator and lead school counselor in each selected school.
+Students were randomly selected from sampled high schools to participate in HSLS:09.
+These students' parents and math and science teachers were invited to complete surveys, as were the school administrator and lead school counselor in each selected school.